Renormalizing the Quark-Meson-Diquark Model: Numerical Results

 \subsection{Fixing the vacuum parameters}

 In this section, we compare numerical results obtained from the different mean-field approximations to the QMD model introduced above.
 To ensure a meaningful comparison, we fix the parameters such that all versions reproduce the same vacuum physics, ideally based on a common set of observables or quantities derived from QCD.
-Due to the limited availability of such data from either observations or first-principles calculations, we adopt the values obtained within the regularized mean-field approximation (regMFA).
+Due to the limited availability of such data from either observations or first-principles calculations, we adopt values obtained within the regularized mean-field approximation (regMFA).

 Our strategy proceeds as follows.
 As detailed below, we first fix the UV parameters of the regMFA model at a given cutoff scale $\Lambda'$.
 These parameters determine the vacuum quantities listed in \cref{tab:observables_description}, which then serve to define the renormalized model, as outlined in \cref{sec:parameter_fixing_and_renormalization}.
 For the RGC schemes, by contrast, we directly adopt the UV parameters of the regMFA as input for the effective potential at the initial scale $\Lambda'$.
 In the \emph{vacuum matching scheme}, the IR vacuum parameters are, by construction, identical to those obtained in the regMFA approach and, consequently, also to those of the renormalized model.
 In the minimal scheme, however, the resulting value of $\vcZDelta$ differs (see \cref{sec:schemes}), while the remaining vacuum parameters still coincide with the other schemes.
+In the regMFA and likewise in the RGC variants that retain an explicit wave function renormalization, the vacuum value of the diquark renormalization constant is \(\vcZDelta \neq 1\).
+Because our renormalization conditions are imposed on \emph{off-shell} correlators, the phenomenological input for the diquark sector is therefore not fixed by the physical pole mass.
+For that reason we keep \(\vcZDelta\) explicit throughout, so every scheme can be compared on an equal footing.

 Let us now explain in detail how the parameters of the regMFA model are fixed.
 Starting from the action \eqref{eq:minimal_qmdm}, and recalling that the quark and meson wave function renormalizations do not enter directly in our equations, we are left with nine UV parameters: the bare meson and diquark masses $m_\phi$ and $m_\Delta$, the Yukawa couplings $g_\phi$ and $g_\Delta$, the quartic couplings $\lambda_\phi$, $\lambda_\Delta$ and $\lambda_\text{mix}$, the explicit symmetry breaking parameter $c$, and the diquark wave function renormalization constant $Z_\Delta$.